-It is estimated that 10,000 tonnes of spent charge and sapwood (white chips) that is removed from the heartwood is currently used within the Indian incense market alone, with the demand for spent charge exceeding the current supply.
+It is estimated that more than 10,000 tonnes of spent charge and sapwood (white chips) that is removed from the heartwood and dead trees is currently used within the Indian incense market alone, with the demand for spent charge exceeding the current supply.
 Spent charge is a highly saleable commodity, valued at A\$3,500 per tonne, while sapwood achieves prices of up to A\$2,500 per tonne.